February 23, 2012 |

 Andrew M. Bauer, 34, of West Chester, a lacrosse player and coach, died in a boating accident Monday, July 25, on the Sassafras River in Kent County, Md.
 Since he was a teenager, Mr. Bauer had coached youth teams for the West Chester Lacrosse Association, including both 8-to-10-year-old and 12-to-14-year-old boys' teams, said his mother, Sue.
 He also coached at lacrosse camps.
 He had been scheduled this weekend to lead a West Chester Lacrosse All-Stars team at a tournament at State College, Pa.
-"Hundreds of parents over the years have told me how much their children enjoyed playing for Drew," said his father, Mike.
+Besides coaching, Mr. Bauer played on two adult amateur teams, the Lacrosse International and the Duffers.

 April 27, 2016 |